 But The Lullaby Trust doesn’t advise their use for baby sleep; it states: “Evidence shows that sleeping a baby on anything but a firm, flat surface, or using soft, heavy bedding, can increase the risk of SIDS (sudden infant death syndrome).”
 This sleeping advice refers to babies under one year old.

 The Trust also reminds us: “While there is a British Standard for cot mattresses, there is no standard for pods or nests as a sleeping place for babies.”

 There might not be any recorded cases of SIDS related to the use of pods or nests, but there are safety concerns highlighted by the Lullaby Trust related to the products featuring padded sides and soft bases.

-If you’ve considered all the safety options carefully, and want to invest in a pod, have these points on a checklist while you’re choosing a nest:
+If you’ve considered all the sleeping guidelines carefully, and want to invest in a pod, have these points on a checklist while you’re choosing a nest:

 Here are the best pods and nests we’ve found to buy today:

 DockATot (previously known as Sleepyhead) Grand Dock calls this pod a ‘docking station’ for your baby.
 It’s easy to wipe clean and the cover is washable, and there’s no denying mums love this product.
 There are loads of beautifully designed removeable covers to change the colour and mood of your pod.
 It’s been shortlisted several times in the Motheru0026Baby Awards, and won Silver in the 2017 Best Product for a Newborn category.

 - Replacement covers available in other designs

 Tested by mum Natalie Howard; she said: “I have recommended this to so many parents.
 I wish I had known about this product with my first boy!
 We have taken it away on holiday.
 It is very portable which has made our little breaks away a lot easier especially with limited space in the car.
 I love how perfectly it surrounds my boy like a mother’s warm embrace.
 It feels soft and comfy yet firm and safe.”